vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 3. Remove the data node state directory: `rm -f <VEGA-NETWORK-HOME>/state/data-node`

-4. Recreate the PostgreSQL database if you have existing data using the following commands in PostgreSQL terminal:
+4. If you have existing data, recreate the PostgreSQL database using the following commands in PostgreSQL terminal:

     - `DROP DATABASE IF EXISTS <VEGA-DB-NAME>`
     - `CREATE DATABASE <VEGA-DB-NAME> WITH owner=<VEGA-DB-USER>`

 :::note
-If you have to setup postgresql, follow instructions in the step to [Install/Upgrade PostgreSQL instance](./upgrade-node.md#15-installupgrade-postgresql-for-data-node)
+If you have to set up PostgreSQL, follow instructions in the upgrading node guide to [Install/Upgrade PostgreSQL instance](./upgrade-node.md#15-installupgrade-postgresql-for-data-node).
 :::

 ### 5. Prepare genesis file